Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

    ```

 <a name="resourceusage_get"></a>
-## Getting Battery usage information for a particular resource
+## Getting Battery Usage Information of Particular Resource

-Some Battery Usage information contain combination of Resource Id and duration.
+The battery usage information contains combination of the resource ID and the time duration.

-1. Fetching Battery Usage values for a particular resource over certain duration of time.
+1. Fetching the battery usage information of a particular resource over a certain duration of time.
-   The `battery_monitor_resource_id_e`, `battery_monitor_duration_type_e` enums can be used to provide information related to specific resource and particular duration type respectively, for example:
+   The `battery_monitor_resource_id_e`, `battery_monitor_duration_type_e` enums can be used to provide information related to specific resource and particular duration type respectively, as shown in the following code:

    ```
    #include <battery_monitor.h>